joshuaauger/badDeviceBackup/README.md

 # iOS Network Backup Docker App

-This project packages `libimobiledevice` tooling and `netmuxd` together with a FastAPI web service to pair iOS devices and trigger incremental backups over the network from a Linux host (or any Docker-capable system).
+This project packages `libimobiledevice` tooling and `netmuxd` together with a FastAPI + HTML dashboard to pair iOS devices and trigger incremental (incremental-capable) backups over the network.
+USB pairing workflow is fully supported on Linux hosts.
+On macOS (Docker Desktop) direct USB passthrough is not available, so you must pair on the host and then run network backups inside the container.

 ## Key Features